 At The Hayes Company our insulation estimators can review your attic for leaks.
-Leaks can be found around light boxes, plumbing stacks, soffit drops and more.
+Leaks can be found around areas such as light boxes, plumbing stacks, and soffit drops.
 Our team can seal these air leaks with a durable foam air sealing product, or with spray foam insulation designed to add R-value and provide long-lasting air sealing.

 Spray Foam Insulation

 Spray foam insulation takes care of both air sealing and insulation in one step and with one product.
 Polyurethane foam is sprayed on leak sources in your attic to stop unwanted air flow and help maintain your home’s temperature year-round.
 We offer different types of spray foam insulation for use in different attic environments.